 Stroud District Council received several queries from parish councils wishing to explore opportunities for community renewable energy generation, inspired to support the council’s 2030 ambition.

-Support for the policy was also demonstrated during the consultation process for the Local Plan, policy ES2 encouraging renewable energy received just one formal objection – much lower than for many other proposed policies.
+Support for the policy was also demonstrated during the consultation process for the Local Plan.
+Policy ES2 encouraging renewable energy received just one formal objection, which was much lower than for many other proposed policies.

-Overall, Stroud had significant demand for renewable energy generation at all levels – from councillors to directors and officers, to communities and young people.
+Overall, Stroud had significant demand for renewable energy generation at all levels, including from councillors, directors, officers, communities and young people.

 Local assets